2003-2011 Ford Crown Victoria and Mercury Grand Marquis

 Connect the wiring adapter (also available at a steep discount with your stereo purchase) to the receiver, following the instructions included.
 Hold the receiver assembly near the dash and connect the wiring adapter to the factory harness.
 Plug the antenna lead into the rear of the receiver; then slide the assembly into the dash until it snaps into place.

 Read our Car Stereo Buying Guide for shopping tips and advice.

 Steering wheel audio controls

-It's relatively easy to retain the steering wheel audio controls when you install a new stereo in your Crown Vic or Grand Marquis.
-When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.
+In most cases, it's reasonably easy to retain your car's steering wheel audio controls when you install a new stereo.
+When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with a compatible aftermarket receiver.

 The Crown Vic's front door (Crutchfield Research Photo)

 Removing the factory speakers

 The Crown Vic didn't change a lot over the years, but there were yearly tweaks and improvements that made it a better car.
 There were some minor adjustments made with the speakers, and we'll address them below.
 Overall, the process of replacing your factory speakers is relatively uncomplicated and the improvement in sound should be impressive.

 The stock front speakers on all Fords and Mercurys were special-size 6x8 models.
 You can replace them with aftermarket 6x8s, or install 5-1/4" speakers with the help of the discounted mounting brackets available with your speaker purchase.

 Removing and replacing the speakers is a relatively uncomplicated process, but you will have to remove the door panels.
 We've researched these cars extensively, so the Crutchfield MasterSheet included free with your speaker purchase will contain detailed removal instructions for your specific year, make, and model.